Niiok/niiok.github.io/content/Unreal/network.md

 ## Intro
 - Unreal network system is based on [Server-Client model](https://docs.unrealengine.com/InteractiveExperiences/Networking/Server/).
-- If developers consider about "Replication", game can support both single player and multiplayer.
+- If developers consider about "Replication", game can support both singleplayer and multiplayer.

 ## Network Mode